 To get started on the blog, and find out why I started it, check out my page What Is the Mother God Experiment?

 I love to learn, and The Mother God Experiment is a result of curiosity and a craving to grow.
 I earned the Master of Divinity from Regent College in 2004 and the Master of Clinical Psychology from George Fox University in 2008.
 Then I became a mother, which changed everything.
 But my drive to write and to explore new frontiers in faith continues.

 Besides writing and blogging, I unschool two exceptional kids in the Pacific Northwest, along with my husband.
-When we can, we garden on our (sub)urban mini-farm, we read and we write.
-Mostly though, we read books to our 3- year-old, hang out with our 11-year-old son who loves to write and read, too, and cook Paleo meals.
+When we can, we garden on our (sub)urban mini-farm, and we read and write.
+Mostly though, we (re-)read books to our 3- year-old, hang out with our 11-year-old son who loves to write and read, too, and cook Paleo meals.
 My husband also teaches philosophy and religion at a local university.

 Early in my blog, you’ll notice that I talk about Asperger’s Syndrome and bullying.
 Two years ago our oldest son, endured a very intense bullying situation that was, sadly, approved by a frustrated special education teacher.
 This was the backdrop of the beginning of The Mother God Experiment, at a time when I especially needed to know an intimate God I could trust to be always present.

 My more recent posts are more analytical in nature, as I came to gradually realize that Bible-based Christians need some solid reasons to experiment with calling God Mother.
 There are many.
 Start here.